How To Make a Beautiful Ciabatta (Bread Machine) +Video

 1. Use cool water and milk in this recipe, but never ice cold.

-Bread recipes often call for warm liquids to hasten the proofing or rising.
-However, Paul Hollywood emphasized that one should not rush the process.
+While warm liquids can speed up proofing, Paul Hollywood advises not to rush the process for better results.
 In addition, the friction of the bread machine paddle with the dough will increase the temperature sufficiently.

 logo for saladinajar